-The following table summarizes our material contractual obligations and commercial commitments as of December 31, 2018:
+The following table summarizes our material contractual obligations and commercial commitments as of December 31, 2019:

-By Period Less than More tha Total 1 year 1 t o 3 years 3 to 5 years : 5 years (i n millions) Property leases, net of sublease income (1) \$ 193 \$ 25 \$ 49 \$ 43 \$ 76 2017 Tax Act - Transition tax liability 31 - - 4 27 Expected commitment fee payments on 2015 Credit Facility (2) 6 2 3 1 - Purchase obligations and other (3) 19 7 8 3 1 Total (4),(5) \$ 249 \$ 34 \$ 60 \$ 51 \$ 104
+By P eriod Less than More than Total 1 year 1 to 3 years 3 to 5 years 5 years (in millions) Finance lease obligations (1) \$ 106 \$ 9 \$ 20 \$ 20 \$ 57 Operating lease obligations (2) 92 23 42 21 6 2017 Tax Act - Transition tax liability 31 16 15 Expected commitment fee payments on 2015 Credit Facility (3) 4 2 2 Purchase obligations and other (4) 10 3 4 3 Total (5)(6) \$ 243 \$ 37 \$ 68 \$ 60 \$ 78

-- (1) Estimated future minimum rental payments under operating leases with non-cancelable lease terms, including our corporate headquarters lease in Needham, MA.
-Refer to "Office Lease Commitments" discussion below. - (2) Expected commitment fee payments are based on the daily unused portion of the 2015 Credit Facility, issued letters of credit, and the effective commitment fee rate as of December 31, 2018; however, these variables could change significantly in the future. - (3) Estimated purchase obligations that are fixed and determinable are primarily related to telecommunication and licensing contracts, with various expiration dates through approximately December 2024.
-These contracts have non-cancelable terms or are cancelable only upon payment of significant penalty. - (4) Excluded from the table was \$148 million of unrecognized tax benefits, including interest, that we have recorded in other long-term liabilities for which we cannot make a reasonably reliable estimate of the amount and period of payment.
-We do not anticipate any material changes in the next year.
-Refer to "Note 11: Income Taxes" in the notes to our consolidated financial statements in Item 8 on this Annual Report on Form 10-K for further discussion. - (5) Excluded from the table was \$3 million of undrawn standby letters of credit, primarily related to our property leases.
+- (1) Estimated future lease payments for our Headquarters Lease in Needham, Massachusetts.
+Refer to "Note 2: Significant Accounting Policies" in the notes to our consolidated financial statements in Item 8 on this Annual Report on Form 10-K for further information. - (2) Estimated future lease payments for our operating leases, primarily for office space, with non-cancelable lease terms.
+These amounts exclude expected rental income under non-cancelable subleases.
+Refer to "Note 2: Significant Accounting Policies" in the notes to our consolidated financial statements in Item 8 on this Annual Report on Form 10-K for further information. - (3) Expected commitment fee payments are based on the daily unused portion of the 2015 Credit Facility, issued letters of credit, and the effective commitment fee rate as of December 31, 2019; however, these variables could change significantly in the future. - (4) Estimated purchase obligations that are fixed and determinable primarily related to telecommunication contracts, with various expiration dates through approximately December 2024.
+These contracts have non-cancelable terms or are cancelable only upon payment of significant penalty. - (5) Excluded from the table was \$167 million of unrecognized tax benefits, including interest, which is included in other long-term liabilities on our consolidated balance sheet as of December 31, 2019, for which we cannot make a reasonably reliable estimate of the amount and period of payment.
+We anticipate that the liability for unrecognized tax benefits could decrease by up to \$12 million within the next twelve months due to the settlement of examinations of issues with tax authorities.
+Refer to "Note 11: Income Taxes" in the notes to our consolidated financial statements in Item 8 on this Annual Report on Form 10-K for further discussion. - (6) Excluded from the table was \$3 million of undrawn standby letters of credit, primarily related to our property leases.